alanakbik/alanakbik.github.io/README.md

 to produce a static output.
 This is why there is a build command in the `package.json` but no command for running the build artifacts.
 For developing, you only need to use the above dev command.

+## Editing Content
+For making changes to the content of the site please only edit files in the `data` directory.
+The rest of project mostly doesn't contain content and instead consists of only markup, styles, and render logic.
+Each file in the `data` directory comes with a leading comment explaining what to watch out for when making changes.
+If you need to change an image, just replace the corresponding file in the `public` directory.

 ## Deploying
 Make sure the `.env` file contains the correct base path.
 This is necessary for loading images correctly on GitHub pages.
 This needs to be set to `"/alanakbik.github.io"` on forked versions of the repo and be set